-SCI Forest Inmate Accused of Assaulting Two Corrections Officers with Makeshift Weapon
+SCI Forest Inmate Accused of Assaulting Two Corrections Officers With Makeshift Weapon

 The officer further related that he sustained cuts to the top of his head and the side of his face near his right ear.
 These wounds were caused by the weapon Bonner had brandished, the complaint states.

-Police then interviewed the other corrections officer involved who stated he was working on “A” block on the day of the assault.
-He related he got a call from the “bubble” officer, who advised that Bonner was yelling at the officer and he needed assistance.
+Police then interviewed the second corrections officer involved in the incident who stated he was working on “A” block on the day of the assault.
+He related he got a call from the “bubble officer,” who advised that Bonner was yelling at the officer and he needed assistance.
 The officer responded to the location and observed Bonner agitated and yelling.

-The officer further advised that Bonner then unexpectedly struck him on the right side of his face and the left side of his face near his lip, the complaint indicates.
+The officer further advised that Bonner then unexpectedly struck him on the right side of his face and the left side of his face near his lip.
 The officer stated the rest of the assault was “a blur,” but he remembers getting struck several more times.
-He and the other officer then forcibly took Bonner to the floor, the complaint notes.
+He stated that he and the first officer then forcibly took Bonner to the floor, the complaint states.

-Following the assault, he noticed he was bleeding from a cut on the left side of his face near his lip.
-He also had several other superficial cuts on his face, head, and right shoulder, the complaint states.
+Following the assault, the second officer noticed he was bleeding from a cut on the left side of his face near his lip.
+He also had several other superficial cuts on his face, head, and right shoulder, the complaint notes.

 – Aggravated Assault – Attempts to Cause or Causes SBI to Designated Individuals, Felony 1 (two counts)